nikkiwd/lexcover/README.md

 Download the latest lexeme data dump.
 Dumps are currently produced weekly.
 It will skip the download if the file already exists.
-TODO: Check for a new dump instead of having to manually delete the file.

 ```
 python3 dump-download.py
 ```

 Parse the lexeme data dump.
-Note: It will reparse the file each time it is run.
+It will reparse the file each time it is run.

 ```
 python3 dump-parse.py